 About Kafue National Park

 Kafue National Park is one of the largest parks in Africa.
-For self-drive visitors, the park is the most accessible in Zambia, with a number of quality lodges just off the Lusaka-Mongu Rd, which bisects the park.
+For self-drive visitors, the park is the most accessible in Zambia, with a number of quality lodges just off the Lusaka-Mongu Road, which bisects the park.
 Wildlife viewing is great, with leopard sightings a major feature.
 Animals can be quite shy, though, compared to animals in some of the more popular parks.
-Four of the Big Five are easily seen with rhino absent and the park hosts a big variety of antelope.
+Four of the Big Five are easily seen with rhino absent and the park hosts a wide variety of antelope.

 - Great wildlife viewing with four of the Big Five present

 - Remote and undeveloped

 - Great night drives, walking safaris and boat safaris

 - It gets very hazy in the Dry season